 - Use tags within those Products Pages for flexible organization and labeling, like by material (cotton, wool), status (bestsellers, staff picks), or style (bohemian, glam).

 The above is just an example.
 You can create different combinations and pages, categories, and tags to build a logical structure that fits your needs and creates the best experience for your customers.

 In the next sections, we'll show you how to add categories and tags.

 In the Home Menu, click Pages.
 Click a Products Page.
 Double-click a product to open the Product Editor.
 For detailed steps, visit Editing a product.

 Step 2 - Add tags

 In the Product Editor, open the Item tab.
-Type directly into the Add Tags box, then press the Return or Enter key on your keyboard to save the new tag.
+Type directly into the Add Tags box, then press Enter to save the new tag.
 You can also use the comma to save and enter a new tag.

 Step 3 - Add categories

 For categories, click Create Category or choose an existing category.

 Create a new category by clicking the Create Category box, then type the new category in the field.
 Press Enter to save the new category.